Welcome to All Saints website.

 A Funeral Service is used to mark the end of a person’s life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend that person into God’s keeping.
 It can take place as a quiet ceremony with closest family and friends or as a much larger service.

-We are very willing to be involved in the funeral service whether at Crematorium or Cemetery and All Saints Church itself Is available as a venue for funerals in Hale Barns, irrespective of whether people have been regular worshippers.
+We are very willing to be involved in the funeral service whether at Crematorium or Cemetery and All Saints Church itself Is available as a venue for funerals in Hale Barns, irrespective of whether people have been regular worshipers.
 The parish churchyard at Ringway remains open for burials and for the interment of cremated remains.